melohub-xbit/LangStar/README.md

 ## About the Project
-**LangStar** is a language learning platform designed with a pixel art aesthetic, aimed at making language acquisition fun and interactive.
-This project was developed using **React** and **Tailwind CSS**, leveraging **Sarvam API** for text-to-speech translation, and **Framer Motion** for smooth animations.
-LangStar provides a variety of features, including story mode exercises, pronunciation checks, a memory game, and progress tracking, all while adapting to the user's chosen language.
+**LangStar** is a comprehensive language learning platform designed with a captivating pixel art aesthetic to make language acquisition fun and interactive.

+**Frontend:** Developed using **React** and **Tailwind CSS**, the application features **Framer Motion** for smooth, engaging animations and integrates **Sarvam API** for high-quality text-to-speech capabilities.
+The interface provides an immersive experience with features like story mode exercises, interactive pronunciation checks, memory games, and real-time progress tracking.

+**Backend:** Powering the application is a robust **FastAPI** backend that manages user interactions, gamification logic, and data storage.
+Integrated with **MongoDB** (via pymongo), it securely handles user progress, leaderboards, and dynamic language content, ensuring a seamless and responsive learning experience across all features.

 ## Badges